Keep the Trail Access info current...

 The walk is accessible from the Great Alpine Road at the Loch Car Park or Davenport Access Track.
 Car parking is available at both these areas.
 At the southern, or Davenport Access Track end of the Huts Walk the track follows the Cobungra Ditch Walk for 1.8km (see Cobungra Ditch Track Notes).
 From the Ditch the track descends into Swindler's Creek and makes a gradual steep accent up Golden Point Spur to Spargo's Hut - this is the steepest section of the Huts Walk.
 The rest of the walk traverses the relatively open and flat high plains.

 Built as a day shelter for ski tourers by the Wangaratta Ski Club in 1967.
-This neat little timber hut is a memorial to Charles Derrick a cross country skier who died in 1965 in a blizzard whilst attempting to ski from Mt Bogong to Mt Hotham.
-Located on Dibbin’s (Swindler’s) Spur the hut is nestled in a sheltered hollow surrounded by ancient snowgums.
+This neat little timber hut is a memorial to Charles Derrick a cross country skier who died in 1965 in a blizzard whilst attempting to ski from Mount Bogong to Mount Hotham.
+Located on Dibbin's (Swindler's) Spur the hut is nestled in a sheltered hollow surrounded by ancient snowgums.

 Silver Brumby Hut

-Getting to start of walk from Mt Hotham village
+Getting to start of walk from Mount Hotham village

 Walk starts at the Davenport Access Track which is opposite the Tanderra Ski Lodge on the Great Alpine Road.
 If done in reverse then the starting point is the Loch Reservoir and Carpark.
 Parking is available at both ends of the walk.